 The increase also applies to pension benefits paid to family members of those who died because of a work-related accident or disease.

 There is no COLA for the first year of your claim.
-For claims whose right to compensation was established on or after July 1, 2011, no adjustment shall be made under this subsection until the second July 1st following the date of injury or occupational disease manifestation.
-Your COLA will start the July 1st following the date of your injury.
+No COLA until the second July 1st following the date of injury or occupational disease manifestation.
+Your COLA will start the second July 1st following the date of your injury.

-State law requires that benefit amounts be recalculated each year to reflect the change in the state’s average wage from the previous calendar year.
+A COLA is a cost of living adjustment.
+Washington State law requires that benefit amounts be recalculated each year to reflect the change in the state’s average wage from the previous calendar year.
 The results of this recalculation is the annual cost of living adjustment (COLA).
+The COLA takes effect on your claim’s second July 1st and each July 1st thereafter.

 You should not need to ask for the COLA, and you should not have to hire an attorney to get a COLA.
 The Department of Labor and Industries will automatically calculate your adjustment.
 You will see the adjustment after July 1, and usually no later than August 15 for all of time loss or pension benefits from July 1 going forward.